-Now, why am I using such a cockamamie tale to kick off a review?
-Because the first thing striking you in this record is the ever-present, almost overwhelming lead guitar.
-It’s inescapable sound buzzes about your ears relentlessly and risks to wear itself out on ye.
-Memento Mori seems to be constructed around this specific main pillar.
+Aephanemer.
+A strange band name but one with true promise.
+And that becomes visible straight from the start of Memento Mori, their debut full-length record.
+The first thing striking you in this record is the ever-present, almost overwhelming lead guitar.
+Its inescapable sound – close to Moonlight Prophecy – buzzes about your ears relentlessly and risks wearing itself out on ye.
+And the record seems to be constructed around this specific main pillar.
 Very similar to what Gone in April did with drums back in time.

 I liked the relentless use of growls – almost at Black Metal rasp level sometimes – on Memento Mori.
 This spices the tracks up to the right level and gives a tasty counter-weight to the ever-present lead guitar.
 Unfortunately, the band injected some clear voice into some of their tracks too, which – well – they shouldn’t have done.
 Maybe sticking to unclean vocals might be a better grab for fame next time.